-Read our 2018 annual report
+Read our 2022 annual report

-Taban told us: "Sometimes the baby may be lost on the way, dying in the womb because of the distance.
+Taban told us: "Sometimes the baby may be lost on the way, dying in the womb because of the distance."

 This course aimed to teach emergency obstetric treatments – to ensure more women could be safely treated in health centres and wouldn’t have to make the long journey to Aweil hospital.

 Immediately after the training, Taban was able to put his new knowledge into action, treating women who previously would have had to be referred.

-Now, six months after his training, he said:

-If [the woman] is almost going to deliver and has difficulty, we can manage here, give her drugs to save her life.
-And we can save the newborn.
+Now, six months after his training, he says: "If [the woman] is almost going to deliver and has difficulty, we can manage here, give her drugs to save her life.
+And we can save the newborn."

-Because of dedicated staff like Taban and the training they are receiving, the Health Pooled Funding programme is making a huge difference to the lives of ordinary women in Northern Bahr el Ghazal.
+Due to dedicated staff like Taban and the training they are receiving, the Health Pooled Funding programme is making a huge difference to the lives of ordinary women in Northern Bahr el Ghazal.

 * Please note that Taban is not his real name.
 His real name has been withheld for privacy reasons.